No pricing info available

 I worked there in 1994 it was my first job at that time so it was very cleanIt was when Juan Tabarez of the liberation group was internedAnd Lic Joel Manzina hired meVery good personThen he went to the Santa Engracia hospitalWas or is in the same hospitalI have not heard from him

-Endoscopic Surgery, located in Av Cuauhtemoc, Cuernavaca, Mexico offers patients Liver Transplant (Living Related Donor) procedures among its total of 2 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Liver Transplant (Living Related Donor) procedures at Endoscopic Surgery, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Endoscopic Surgery, can be found in Av Cuauhtemoc, Cuernavaca, Mexico and offers its patients Liver Transplant (Living Related Donor) procedures as well as 2 other procedures, across 2 different procedure categories.
+At present, there is no pricing information for Liver Transplant (Living Related Donor) procedures at Endoscopic Surgery.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Hospital will be carrying out all the treatments, and Endoscopic Surgery is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?